johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/Image.md

   <Image nodeKey="imageit" />
   ```

-One can also use the HOC version of this which can then be apply to other
+You can also use the HOC version of this which can then be applied to other
 components.
-But the underlining component must accept the same props as an
+But the underlying component must accept the same props as an
 `img` tag.
 Simply pass the node key to the asBodilessImage function and then use
 the returned HOC